Tenements-facades-project/wrofacade/docs/about.markdown

 Wrocław (a city in Poland) is full of historic tenements.
 They are built in a variety of architectural styles, like Modernism or Neoclassicism.

-When walking through Wrocław, one can find some free spaces between tenements.
+When walking through Wrocław, one can find some free spaces between tenements (they appear as a result of demolishing an old building, for example).
 As such gaps do not fit to the landscape of the historic city centre, it would be beneficial to design a bulding that would fit in.